A new approach to color-coherent parton evolution: Analysis of logarithmic structure

+The function $M(k)$ is the single-emission matrix element in the infrared limit.
+This leads to the convenient form (cf.\ Eq.~(2.37) in~\cite{Banfi:2004yd})

+Here, $v_1$ is the value of the observable in the leading (in $v$) emission, and $k_1$ is the corresponding momentum.
+The expressions to the left of the sum can be interpreted as the differential radiation probability for the first emission, and the corresponding Sudakov suppression factor, assuming that further radiation is resolved down to a scale of $\eps v_1$.
+The sum then implements the corresponding real radiative corrections to all orders, while the $\Theta$ function accounts for the constraint from the observable, $v$.
+This makes it clear that the $\mathcal{F}$ function is due to multiple emission effects.

+In order to cleanly extract the NLL expression for $\mathcal{F}(v)$, the limit $\eps\to 0$ must be taken, and the sum over emissions must be computed to all orders.
+This corresponds to the limit $\alpha_s\to 0$ or $v\to 0$, while $\alpha_s\ln 1/v$ remains constant.
+The case $v\to 0$ can be understood as the limit of infinite center-of-mass energy.
+In this limit, kinematic edge effects can be neglected.
+However, it must be guaranteed that the event topology in the limit remains the same as in a situation with finite $v$, which implies that the observable must satisfy the recursive IRC safety conditions laid out in Sec.~2.2.3 of~\cite{Banfi:2004yd}.
+If it does, one will be able to take the limit and compute $\mathcal{F}(v)$ by performing a similarity transformation in the Lund plane, which is given in terms of a scaling parameter, $\rho$, by Eq.~(2.39) of~\cite{Banfi:2004yd}

-The aim is to show that the recoil arising from the Lorentz transformation in Eq.~\eqref{eq:lorentz_trafo_cs} does not lead to an appreciable alteration of the momenta of pre-existing emissions.
-This criterion is formally defined in terms of the generalized scaling behavior of emissions in the Lund plane, introduced in Sec.~2.2.3 of~\cite{Banfi:2004yd}.
-In order to analyze the behavior of the Lorentz transformation, we use Eq.~\eqref{eq:pi_K_using_kt2} to split $K^\mu$ into its components along the recoil momentum, $\tilde{K}^\mu$, the emitter momentum, $\tilde{p}_i^\mu$, and the emission, $p_j^\mu$,
+This transformation is sketched in Fig.~3 of~\cite{Banfi:2004yd}.
+The aim of our proof is to show that the recoil arising from the inverse of the Lorentz transformation in Eq.~\eqref{eq:lorentz_trafo_cs} does not lead to an appreciable alteration of the momenta of pre-existing emissions in the limit where the scaling parameter vanishes, $\rho\to 0$.\footnote{ In the case of $e^+e^-\to$hadrons, Eq.~\eqref{eq:lorentz_trafo_cs} is applied to move the initial-state momenta of the $e^+e^-$ collision to a new frame.
+Afterwards, Eq.~\eqref{eq:lt_fi} is applied to restore the complete event to the lab frame.
+As Eq.~\eqref{eq:lt_fi} in this case is the inverse of Eq.~\eqref{eq:lorentz_trafo_cs}, this corresponds to applying the inverse of Eq.~\eqref{eq:lorentz_trafo_cs} to the complete final state directly.
+All other scenarios can be treated in the same fashion for the purpose of this proof.} In order to analyze the behavior of the Lorentz transformation, we switch back to our original notation and use Eq.~\eqref{eq:pi_K_using_kt2} to split $K^\mu$ into its components along the recoil momentum, $\tilde{K}^\mu$, the emitter momentum, $\tilde{p}_i^\mu$, and the emission, $p_j^\mu$,

 The vector $X^\mu$ will tend to zero in both the soft and the collinear limit, because it has no component along the direction of the emitter momentum, $\tilde{p}_i$.
 This implies in particular that for emissions off the original hard partons, $X^\mu$ will tend to zero, even in the hard collinear region, such that the Lorentz transformation vanishes.
 In terms of $\tilde{K}^\mu$ and $X^\mu$, Eq.~\eqref{eq:lorentz_trafo_cs} takes the form